 As part of the Company's acquisition of one property on January 14, 2022 for approximately \$2,264,000 in Tampa, FL, the Operating Partnership entered into a contribution agreement with LMB Owenton I LLC that resulted in the issuance of 110,957 GIP LP Units at \$10.00 per share for a total value of \$1,109,570.
-After 24 months, the contribution agreement allows for the investor to require the Operating Partnership to redeem, all or a portion of its units for either (i) the Redemption Amount (within the meaning of the Partnership Agreement), or (ii) until forty nine (49) months from date of Closing, cash in an agreed-upon Value (within the meaning of the Partnership agreement) of \$10.00 per share.
+After 24 months, the contribution agreement allows for the investor to require the Operating Partnership to redeem, all or a portion of its units for either (i) the Redemption Amount (within the meaning of the Partnership Agreement), or (ii) until forty nine (49) months from date of Closing, cash in an agreed-upon Value (within the meaning of the Partnership Agreement) of \$10.00 per share.
 As such, the Company has determined this equity should be classified as temporary equity at redemption value.
-On February 7, 2023, the Operating Partnership and LMB Owenton I LLC agreed to delay the Contributor's right to require the redemption of the Contributor's GIP LP Units in the Operating Partnership until after 36 months on January 144, 2025 and for a reduced redemption price of \$7.15 per GIP LP Unit.
+On February 7, 2023, the Operating Partnership entered into a Unit Issuance Agreement and Amendment to Contribution and Subscription Agreement with LMB Owenton I LLC in which the Operating Partnership and LMB Owenton I LLC agreed to delay the Contributor's right to require the redemption of the Contributor's GIP LP Units in the Operating Partnership until after 36 months on January 14th, 2025 and for a reduced redemption price of \$7.15 per GIP LP Unit.
 Such agreement was made in consideration of the issuance to LMB Owenton I LLC of an additional 44,228 GIP LP Units in the Operating Partnership, resulting in Contributor owning an aggregate of 155,185 GIP LP Units in the Operating Partnership at redemption value of \$1,109,570 as of December 31, 2023.